mostafamilani/chase-termination/README.md

 java -jar chase-termination.jar -l -f rules.txt -d dbname -u username -p password
 ```

-The option "-l" specifies whether the tool should run the termination algorithm for linear rules; if this option is missing, the tool will run the algorithm for simple linear rules.
+The option "-l" specifies whether the tool should run the termination algorithm for linear rules; if this option is missing, the tool will run the algorithm for simple-linear rules.
 The option "-f" is required and specifies the file containing the set of rules.

 When "-l" is present, the tool requires the database connection information specified by "-d dbname", "-u username", and "-p password".
-However, when "-l" is not given for simple linear rules, these options are optional.
-If the database is missing, the algorithm for simple linear rules assumes that all predicates have extensional data.
+However, when "-l" is not given for simple-linear rules, these options are optional.
+If the database is missing, the algorithm for simple-linear rules assumes that all predicates have extensional data.

 The option "-t n_tuples" is related to the algorithm for linear rules and specifies the number of tuples in each relation in the termination algorithm.
 If this option is missing, the algorithm uses all tuples in the relations.